 - a.
 Using the network for any illegal activity, including violation of copyright or other contracts, or transmitting any material in violation of any State or federal law; - b.
-Unauthorized downloading of software, regardless of whether it is copyrighted or devirused; - c.
-Downloading of copyrighted material for other than personal use; - d.
-Using the network for private financial or commercial gain; - e.
-Wastefully using resources, such as file space; - f.
-Hacking or gaining unauthorized access to files, resources, or entities; - Invading the privacy of individuals, that includes the unauthorized disclosure, dissemination, and use of information about anyone that is of a personal nature including a photograph; - h.
-Using another user's account or password; - i.
-Posting material authored or created by another without his/her consent; - j.
-Posting anonymous messages; - k.
-Using the network for commercial or private advertising; - I. Accessing, submitting, posting, publishing, or displaying any defamatory, inaccurate, abusive, obscene, profane, sexually oriented, threatening, racially offensive, harassing, or illegal material; and - m.
+Using the electronic networks to engage in conduct prohibited by board policy; - c.
+Unauthorized downloading of software, regardless of whether it is copyrighted or devirused; - d.
+Downloading of copyrighted material for other than personal use; - e.
+Using the network for private financial or commercial gain; - f.
+Wastefully using resources, such as file space; - g.
+Hacking or gaining unauthorized access to files, resources, or entities; - h.
+Invading the privacy of individuals, that includes the unauthorized disclosure, dissemination, and use of information about anyone that is of a personal nature including a photograph: - i.
+Using another user's account or password; - j.
+Disclosing any network or account password (including your own) to another person, unless requested by the system administrator: - k.
+Posting material authored or created by another without his/her consent; - I. Posting anonymous messages; - m.
+Creating or forwarding chain letters, spam, or other unsolicited messages; - n.
+Using the network for commercial or private advertising; - o.
+Accessing, submitting, posting, publishing, or displaying any defamatory, inaccurate, abusive, obscene, profane, sexually oriented, threatening, racially offensive, harassing, or illegal material; - p.
+Misrepresenting the user's identity or the identity of others; and - g.
 Using the network while access privileges are suspended or revoked.